Maroon Bells FAQ

 Yes, reservations are required for one-way trips to or from the Maroon Bells.

-Drop-offs for visitors who will be hiking one-way from Maroon Bells Scenic area and who will NOT return are allowed between 6 am and 8 am.
-A $10 fee is required at the Welcome Center Entrance Self Pay Station.
+Drop-offs are allowed before 8 am and after 5 pm.
+A $10 fee is required at the Welcome Center Entrance Self-Pay Station.

 One-way downhill tickets will be required from the Maroon Bells Scenic Area to Aspen Highlands.